glyons/AMDHackintosh/README.md

 ### BIOS Settings

+Bios Settings these are some of the settings, I changed.

+###Disable:

+Fast Boot

+CSM

+IOMMU

+AMT Native NVMe Driver Support

+USB Power deliver soft off state 55

-fTPM NV for factory reset DISABLED
+fTPM NV for factory reset

+###Enable:

+Power On BY PCI-E

 PCIE16_1 Mode  GEN 3
-USB Power deliver soft off state 55 DISABLED
-Power On BY PCI-E ENABLED
-AMT Native NVMe Driver Support DISABLED
-IOMMU: Disabled

 ## XFX RX580
 XFX RX580 Issue (See XFX folder in this REPO)